Copernican Revolution . org

 Katie Grobman, 2024, Berwick Park, Pacific Grove, CA

-I'm feeling awe, living by the sea and reflecting about renewal and transformation while we observe Easter Sunday and the Transgender Day of Visibility the same day.
-Obviously, celebrating being transgender and Easter the same day means I'm required to dance about wearing a way-too-short flowery mini-dress.
-Seriously, I'm grateful being part of a world embracing diversity and supporting our journeys of self-discovery.
+I'm feeling awe, living by the sea and reflecting about renewal and transformation while we observe Easter Sunday and the Transgender Day of Visibility coinciding today.
+Celebrating being transgender and Easter the same day means I'm obviously required to dance about wearing a way-too-short flowery mini-dress.
+Seriously, I'm grateful being part of a world embracing diversity and supporting everyone's journeys of self-discovery.

 Disclosing My Transgender Journey